The Best Night Ever: Plot

+On the day of the Grand Galloping Gala, Pinkie Pie, Rarity, Fluttershy, Applejack, and Rainbow Dash gather outside the Carousel Boutique and watch as Twilight Sparkle performs a new magic spell to transform an apple into a fancy carriage.
+Turning to a group of four mice that Fluttershy brought with her, Twilight uses her magic to transform them into large horse-mouse hybrids.
+As her friends offer tepid reactions, Opalescence appears and attacks the horses, causing them to flee.
+Twilight wonders how they'll get to the gala without them, but Rarity manages to charm a pair of nearby stallions to pull the carriage.

-The night of the Grand Galloping Gala in Canterlot has finally arrived.
-At the Gala, although Spike hopes to enjoy the Gala together, Twilight Sparkle and her friends quickly separate to enjoy it in their own ways, but each of them soon finds their experience fall well short of their expectations.
-Twilight intends to talk privately with Princess Celestia, however she is repeatedly interrupted by having to welcome other guests to the Gala.
-Rainbow Dash attempts to impress the Wonderbolts after their performance, however their time is continually taken up by other attendees.
-Rarity spends time with Celestia's nephew, Prince Blueblood hoping to fall in love with him, only to discover that he is self-absorbed and obnoxious.
-Applejack opens a stand to sell her family's apple products to the other attendees, but makes minimal sales.
-Fluttershy ends up scaring away the animals she wishes to see in the castle gardens.
-Pinkie Pie tries to become the life of the Gala, but learns that the Gala is a different kind of party than what she dreamed it would be.
+That night, at the Gala, although Spike hopes to enjoy the Gala together, Twilight and her friends quickly separate to enjoy it in their ways, but each of them soon finds their experience falls well short of their expectations.
+Twilight intends to talk privately with Princess Celestia, but the latter is repeatedly interrupted by having to welcome other guests to the Gala.
+Rainbow Dash attempts to impress the Wonderbolts, but their time is continually taken up by other attendees.
+Rarity spends time with Celestia's nephew, Prince Blueblood, hoping to fall in love with him, only to discover that he is self-absorbed and obnoxious.
+Applejack opens a stand to sell her family's apple products but makes minimal sales.
+Fluttershy ends up scaring away the animals she wishes to see in the castle gardens, and tries to set up traps.
+Pinkie Pie tries to become the life of the Gala but learns that the Gala is a different kind of party than what she dreamed it would be.

-As events mount, the friends' actions lead to a mass of chaos in the grand ballroom.
-They regroup with Spike later at a donut shop and express their disappointment with the night's events, but are soon joined by Princess Celestia, who explains that she had invited Twilight and her friends to liven up the normally boring Gala, and is happy with what happened.
+As events mount, the friends' actions lead to a mass of chaos in the grand ballroom when Pinkie causes a cake to fly towards Blueblood, who uses Rarity as a shield against the splatter, and the animals burst in while fleeing Fluttershy.
+Twilight and her friends flee the gala, regroup with Spike at a donut shop, and express their disappointment with the night's events.
+However, they are soon joined by Princess Celestia, who explains that she had invited Twilight and her friends to liven up the normally boring Gala, and is happy with what happened.
 Everyone agrees the night to be the "best night ever."